As a breastfeeding mom, I was often worried about whether I was producing enough milk for my baby.

 4. SOOTHE WITH THE BOOB

 As you know, breastfeeding is more than just a food source.
-If baby is unsettled, try offering the breast for comfort for several days, instead of using other soothing strategies.
+If the baby is unsettled, try offering the breast for comfort for several days, instead of using other soothing strategies.

-Pop a little olive oil on your breasts and give them a gentle massage (down toward the nipple) as baby sucks, this will encourage a good let-down and ultimately increase your milk production.
+Pop a little olive oil on your breasts and give them a gentle massage (down toward the nipple) as the baby sucks, this will encourage a good let-down and ultimately increase your milk production.

 6. RELAX AND ENJOY YOUR BABY

 I totally understand reaching for your mobile for some adult-world stimulation, but if you’re trying to increase your supply, resist it as best you can.
-Tuning into baby and relaxing and enjoying your feeding times together pave the way for a bountiful supply.
+Tuning into baby relaxing and enjoying your feeding times together pave the way for a bountiful supply.